adriangeerre/popgen.github.io/_docs/generic/mapping_reads.md

 	<img src="http://adriangeerre.github.io/popgen.github.io/analysis/mapping_reads/images/IGV_variant_pos3037.png" alt="IGV variant pos3037" style="width:100%">
 </a>

 After the visualization, the errors found in the quality control seems not to be interfiering with the alignment.
-Also, we know from NCBI that all the reads had a good quality score (around 37).

 Finally, you can obtain the consensus sequence of your mapping using _IGV_.
 Right click on the box containing the reads (Alignment track), a submenu would be displayed.
 This menu allow you to define parameters or sort the reads, among others.
 To get the consensus sequence you can click on _Copy consensus sequence_ and paste into a file, adapt and save to fasta format.
 If you want to visualize the consensus sequence click on _Quick consensus mode_.
 I recommend to play with the different options diplayed by the menu.

 <p>&nbsp;</p>